Hashimoto’s: What You Need To Know

 - Addressing nutrient deficiencies

-- B vitamins, iron, magnesium, vitamin D are extremely common deficiencies in Hashimoto’s patients and result in a alleviation of a multitude of symptoms
+- B vitamins, iron, magnesium, and vitamin D are extremely common deficiencies in Hashimoto’s patients.
+Correcting these deficiencies often eliminates a multitude of symptoms

 - Optimizing hormones including sex hormones (estrogen, testosterone, and progesterone)